Serjpinski/Blossom/README.md

 You can customize the screensaver via the "Settings" button in Windows menu.
 There are 4 parameters:

 - Framerate.
 It's the number of times the cellular automata updates per second.
-Warning: a high framerate value can be CPU intensive.
+Warning: a high framerate value can be CPU intensive, specially for large screens.
 - Cell size.
 It's the size of each cell, in pixels.
-Default is 1 cell = 1 pixel, but you can increase the size if you want pixelated patterns.
+Default is 1 cell = 1 pixel, but you can increase the size if you want pixelated or smaller patterns.
 - Uniformity.
 The higher this value is, the more uniformly the pattern will expand in every direction.
 - Growth.
-This represents the probability of a new cell to spawn.
+This represents the probability for a new cell to spawn.
 The higher the value, the faster the pattern will expand.

-The last two parameters have great influence in the style of the patters obtained.
+The last two parameters have great influence in the style of the patterns obtained.
 Try messing with them!

 # Credits